memgraph/docs/mage/algorithms/dynamic-graph-analytics/node2vec-online-algorithm.md

 ---

 ## Description
-**Dynamic Node2Vec** is **random walk based** method which creates embeddings for every new node added to the graph.
+**Dynamic Node2Vec** is a **random walk based** method that creates embeddings for every new node added to the graph.
 For every new edge, there is a recalculation of probabilities (weights) that are used in walk sampling.
 A goal of the method is to enforce that the embedding of node `v` is similar to the embedding of nodes with the ability to reach node `v` across edges that appeared one before the other.

 <img src="https://i.imgur.com/J6womJf.png" alt="drawing"/>